 Living With a Pitsky

 However, for this same reason they make great family dogs.
-It doesn’t matter who is giving them attention, so long as they get it they will feel secure and safe.
+It doesn’t matter who is giving them the love and attention, so long as they get it they will feel secure and safe.
 And once trained, they are friendly and can get along well with kids of all ages.

 Otherwise, be willing to take your Pitsky to a reputable dog daycare where the dog can get the necessary attention.
 Without it, their loneliness can manifest itself into depression and even eventual aggression.